 To help communicate the temporary traffic management arrangements (which includes diversions) we have put together a document which includes the details and timeframes associated with the key junctions – view the details in this PDF guide.

-Works on the southbound footway on The Broadway from the pedestrian crossing outside St Modwens have now been completed except for the area around the JC Decaux telephone kiosk, which is planned to be removed.
+Works here have been completed except for the area around the JC Decaux telephone kiosk, which is planned to be removed.

 We have introduced formal pedestrian crossings at signalised junctions where possible.
 Owing to the amount of traffic flow, it is...